Words on the Wind

 The wind phone was first imagined in Japan by Itaru Sasaki in 2010 when he placed an unconnected rotary phone in his garden to help him cope with the death of his cousin: https://en.wikipedia.org/wiki/Wind_phone

 Sasaki stated: "Because my thoughts couldn't be relayed over a regular phone line, I wanted them to be carried on the wind."
-Sasaki's wind phone was visited by thousands after the tsunami in 2011 in Japan when thousands died and were unaccounted for.
+Sasaki's wind phone was visited by thousands after the tsunami in 2011, when thousands died and were unaccounted for.
+Hear the This American Life radio story about the original wind phone, here.

-Hundreds of wind phones have been installed around the world since: www.mywindphone.com
+Now, hundreds of wind phones have been installed around the world: www.mywindphone.com

-The wind phone has no religious connotationit gives us a way to say the words we long to.
-Wind phones help us carry our grief with all its complexity as time passes.
+The wind phone has no religious connotation—it helps us carry our grief with all its complexity as time passes.
+It gives us permission to say what we hold in our hearts.
+It is a purposeful place.

 Follow the social media pages linked below to follow the pole and phone.

-You can write us a note, send a poem for us to pin to the poetry pole, and find our address to mail us a poem, here
+Write us a note, send a poem for us to pin to the poetry pole, and find our address if you prefer to mail us a poem, here.

-You can also write us to request digital versions of our poetry pole flyers or bookmarks (we have English and Spanish) if you would like to print and share those with your circles.
+You can also request digital versions of our poetry pole flyers or bookmarks (we have English and Spanish) if you would like to print and share those with your circles.